-If the underwriters exercise their option to purchase 1,387,500 additional shares of common stock in this offering in full at the assumed initial public offering price of \$19.00 per share, which is the midpoint of the estimated offering price range set forth on the cover of this prospectus and assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, the proforma as adjusted net tangible book value per share after this offering would be \$4.47 per share, and the dilution in proforma as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$14.53 per share.
+If the underwriters exercise their option to purchase 1,387,500 additional shares of common stock in this offering in full at the initial public offering price of \$19.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, the proforma as adjusted net tangible book value per share after this offering would be \$4.47 per share, and the dilution in proforma as adjusted net tangible book value per share to new investors purchasing common stock in this offering would be \$14.53 per share.

-The following table summarizes, on a pro forma as adjusted basis, as of September 30, 2018, the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid, or to be paid and the weighted-average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at an assumed initial public offering price of \$19.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis, as of September 30, 2018, the number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration paid, or to be paid and the weighted-average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at the initial public offering price of \$19.00 per share before deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Shares Purc hased Total Conside ration Weighted- Average Price Per Number Percent Amount Percent Share Existing stockholders before this offering 59,115,004 86.5% \$210,703,533 54.5% \$ 3.56 Investors participating in this offering 9,250,000 13.5 175,750,000 45.5 \$ 19.00 Total 68,365,044 100% \$386,453,533 100%
+Shares Purc hased Total Consider ration Weighted- Average Price Per Number Percent Amount Percent Share Existing stockholders before this offering 59,115,044 86.5% \$210,703,533 54.5% \$ 3.56 Investors participating in this offering 9,250,000 13.5 175,750,000 45.5 \$ 19.00 Total 68,365,044 100% \$386,453,533 100%